xmake-io/xmake/README.md

 - Do not generate makefile and build project directly
 - Support multitasking with argument: -j
 - Check includes dependence automatically
+- Run and debug the target program
+- Generate IDE project file

 ####Actions